 Check-Out

-In case of a dispute between the landlord and tenant regarding damages or deductions, the Check-Out report is a crucial document.
-If an agreement cannot be reached, the matter may need to be submitted as a claim through the Deposit Protection Scheme.
-An independent adjudicator will review the Inventory and Check-Out reports to make a final decision.
+In the event of a dispute regarding deposit deductions, the Check-Out report serves as a pivotal evidentiary document.
+Should an agreement not be reached, the case may be referred to the Deposit Protection Scheme for independent adjudication.
+An adjudicator will conduct a comparative analysis of the Check-In and Check-Out reports to reach a final, binding decision.

-For more information on fair wear and tear, please refer to the TDS website by following the link below.
+For further guidance on industry standards regarding fair wear and tear, please visit the TDS website via the link below.

 What are the most common disputes?